joseferreira-dev/dio-discord/README.md

 ## Acknowledgements

-The original design used as a basis for the development of this project was made by Ilias Miah (<a href="https://dribbble.com/ilias000">@ilias000</a>).
+The original designs used as a basis for the development of this project was made by Ilias Miah (<a href="https://dribbble.com/ilias000">@ilias000</a>).